 My first visit to England filled us with surprisingly delicious pub food and admiration for spectacular medieval architecture.
 13 days of mostly rainy weather didn’t slow our hike of 112 miles across “England Coast to Coast” which I photographed on commission for Wilderness Travel, 2017 July 23–August 5.
-Starting by dipping our boots in the Irish Sea, we cut a swath across England’s historic and literary landscape, over the fells of the Lake District to the pastoral beauty of the Yorkshire Dales and North York Moors National Parks, to Robin Hood’s Bay on the North Sea.
-Afterwards, we enjoyed guiding ourselves through York, castles and abbeys in northern England (further below), plus Scotland (in separate article).
+Starting by dipping our boots in the Irish Sea, we wandered across England’s historic and literary landscape, over the fells of the Lake District to the pastoral beauty of the Yorkshire Dales and North York Moors National Parks, to Robin Hood’s Bay on the North Sea.
+Afterwards, we enjoyed York, Hadrian’s Wall, castles and abbeys in northern England, plus Scotland (separate article).

 ENGLAND gallery of favorite images, by Tom Dempsey